-18. Some people say that you should never feel hungry during weight-loss, but if you want to see some result within a reasonable time, you will have to experience and enjoy hunger too.
+18. Some people say that you should never feel hungry during weight-loss, but if you want to see some result within a reasonable time, you will have to experience hunger.
 Hunger is not bad by definition: if you have hunger, you are actually burning body fat.
 I felt quite hungry at times during the first three weeks.
 But then the stomach starts to shrink!
 Over time you will automatically need less food (what did I say under point #1?
 You are always changing).

 20. Build muscle.
 Even in rest, muscle burns calories!
 Muscular people can eat more without gaining weight.

 Losing weight – it takes willpower and a change in lifestyle.
 Don’t listen too much to other people, as advice comes cheap!
 You will have to invest some fun time in getting a grip on your body, and the dieting information out there in the big world.